blessy721/CVIP-Python-Development-Intern/README.md

    https://www.linkedin.com/in/blessyjefrina/

-Kindly visit my Linkedln Profile and take a look at the internship task I completed related this internship post.
+Kindly visit my Linkedln Profile and take a look at the internship tasks that I have been worked and completed sucessfully.
+Kindly checkout my Internship Completion Certificate and Letter of Recommendation which I have been shared in my Linkedin profile.